PrimeTimeTran/turbo-ship/content/Articles/2.nuxt/nuxt-0-overview/index.md

 ---
 # Nuxt Overview

-Nuxt is an incredible framework brought to us by a team of incredibly talented people.
-With it we can build front end apps, backend apis, and so much more.
+Nuxt is brought to us by a team of incredibly talented people.
+With it we can build front end apps, backend apis, and more.

 ## Code